Amighty-font/Mindfulness/README.md

 be more appealing to those with a little older with less time and dont want to scroll through a ton of content to reach the meaningful posts.
 This application will have a feed that is changing at a much slower pace and therefore people can dedicate a slot of time to check this app as one would check their email rather than scrolling endlessly throughout the day.

+##User Stories

+- As a user, I want to make a post
+- As a user, I want to view my saved posts
+- As a user, I want to save a post
+- As a user, I want to view my previous posts
+- As a user, I want to view my followers
+- As a user, I want to follow someone
+- As a user, I want to view my following list
+- As a user, I want to view my feed
+- As a user, I want to like a post
+- As a user, I want to view the likes on a post